thegetty/inventories-and-surveys/content/part-ii/chapter-7.md

 {% endaccordion %}

 A primary audience for a plan may be decision-makers, such as a city or town council responsible for officially endorsing a survey and allocating or securing resources for its completion.
-The plan can also be used to introduce the survey to stakeholders and the general public, to encourage broad-based interest in the project and to initiate community outreach efforts.
+The plan can also be used to introduce the survey to stakeholders and the general public, to encourage broad-based interest in the project, and to initiate community outreach efforts.
 Finally, the plan can serve as the starting point for a more detailed strategy to guide day-to-day survey project management.

 ## Participants in Survey Planning

-Recommended participants in survey planning include a project manager, interns, consultants, and survey stakeholders, some of whom may have been involved in the phase one needs assessment.
+Recommended participants in survey planning include a project manager, interns, consultants, and survey stakeholders, some of whom may have been involved in the phase-one needs assessment.
 The manager may be internal to a lead agency or organization or may be part of a planning consultant team working with a lead agency or organization.
 A consultant team with contemporary experience and expertise in heritage surveys, inventories, and community outreach can provide information and make recommendations relating to project staffing, costs, and schedule, as well as for tools, methods, and technologies.

 Organizations, groups, and individuals representing a range of interests in the survey can help shape decisions about what will be surveyed, how the community can be involved, and what public engagement strategies will be explored; they can also identify opportunities for potential collaborations and partnerships.
 Activities may include public events and more targeted workshops, meetings, and interviews.
 Finally, information sharing with heritage organizations and agencies that have recently completed surveys or have one in process can also provide direct, practical advice for survey planning.